 This will be assessed for:

-- evidence of understanding of the proposed area of study
+- evidence of motivation for and understanding of the proposed area of study;

-- the ability to present a reasoned case in English
+- the ability to present a reasoned case in English;

 It is not important that the written work relates closely to the proposed area of study.
 The word count does not need to include any bibliography or brief footnotes.

 If possible, please ensure that the word count is clearly displayed on the document.